-The essential oil world is HUGE, with hundreds of different brands available, tons of hype and a handful of marketing tricks.
+The essential oil world is massive, with hundreds of different brands available, tons of hype, and a handful of marketing tricks.
 You want to support an essential oil brand you can trust, one that takes pride in quality, transparency, and authenticity.
 There is much to consider and learn when it comes to choosing the best essential oil brand, and it can take much trial and error to find one you love.

 There are many marketing terms used to sell essential oils, it seems everyone is trying to define their oils as superior to others because they have this or that certification.
 Let’s break down these terms so that you can be better informed as to what they mean.

 The terms “therapeutic grade” or “certified pure therapeutic grade” are marketing words that were created by essential oil companies as a way to market their oils as better than others.”Certified Pure Therapeutic Grade” is a trademark seal created by the company DoTerra.
 It gives the illusion that DoTerra is certified by some outside authority, when in fact, they are not.
 DoTerra owns the right to the exclusive use of this mark.
 This does not mean that these oils are any better than other essential oils.Nowadays you find that most essential oil companies use the term “therapeutic grade,” however, no governing body regulates the use of the term therapeutic grade, so it really has no meaning.